The effect of gravity on bubble-particle collisions in turbulence: Theoretical Framework

 \subsection{The effect of gravity on bubble--particle collisions}

 With gravity, bubbles rise and particles settle due to their relative density, meaning $v_{T1}$ and $v_{T2}$ have opposite signs in (\ref{eq:relativeSettlingCollK}) so relative settling is enhanced.
 Existing models for bubble--particle collisions are almost all direct extensions of those discussed in \S\ref{sec::theoryPdifftau_G}.
-At the high $St$, `kinetic gas-like' limit, \citet{bloom_structure_2002} adapted (\ref{eq:AbrahamsonGravity_original} -- \ref{eq:alphaChi_def}) by simply replacing the settling velocities with the bubble (particle) rising (settling) velocity, meaning
+At the high $St$, `kinetic gas-like' limit, \citet{bloom_structure_2002} adapted ({\ref{eq:AbrahamsonGravityIntegral}} -- \ref{eq:alphaChi_def}) by simply replacing the settling velocities with the bubble (particle) rising (settling) velocity, meaning

-where the subscripts $b$ and $p$ denote `bubble' and `particle', respectively.
-For intermediate $St$, \citet{ngo-cong_isotropic_2018} first modelled the zero-gravity bubble--particle velocity correlation following the approach of \citet{yuu_collision_1984}, such that the root mean square (r.m.s.) of the single-component bubble--particle relative velocity without gravity is $\sigma_{\Delta v}^{(NC)} = [(A_b + A_p - 2B)u'^2 + (A_br_b^2 + A_pr_p^2 + 2Br_pr_b)\varepsilon/(9\nu)]^{1/2}$, where $u'$ is the single-component r.m.s. fluid velocity fluctuation, and $A_i$ and $B$ are coefficients that depend on particle properties and the fluid Lagrangian integral time scale.
+where the subscripts $b$ and $p$ denote `bubble' and `particle', respectively. {Since \citet{bloom_structure_2002} incorrectly used expressions for slip velocities in lieu of $v'_b$ and $v'_p$ as pointed out in \citet{chan_bubbleparticle_2023}, in this work we employ the expression given by \citet{abrahamson_collision_1975} in (\ref{eq:alphaChi_defBH}) for both $v'_b$ and $v'_p$.} For intermediate $St$, \citet{ngo-cong_isotropic_2018} first modelled the zero-gravity bubble--particle velocity correlation following the approach of \citet{yuu_collision_1984}, such that the root mean square (r.m.s.) of the single-component bubble--particle relative velocity without gravity is $\sigma_{\Delta v}^{(NC)} = [(A_b + A_p - 2B)u'^2 + (A_br_b^2 + A_pr_p^2 + 2Br_pr_b)\varepsilon/(9\nu)]^{1/2}$, where $u'$ is the single-component r.m.s. fluid velocity fluctuation, and $A_i$ and $B$ are coefficients that depend on particle properties and the fluid Lagrangian integral time scale.
 They then included gravity using (\ref{eq:AbrahamsonGravity_original}) with

 We point out that (\ref{eq:AbrahamsonGravity_original}) is derived from (\ref{eq:AbrahamsonGravityIntegral}) which assumes uncorrelated particle velocities.
 The use of (\ref{eq:AbrahamsonGravity_original}) at intermediate $St$, where the correlation between particle velocities remains finite, is therefore inconsistent.
 In addition, both \citet{bloom_structure_2002} and \citet{ngo-cong_isotropic_2018} use the wrong integration result (\ref{eq:AbrahamsonGravity_original}), such that these models also do not converge to the correct no-gravity limit.
 Expressions that have been corrected for this error are given by (\ref{eq:AbrahamsonCollKBasic}) and (\ref{eq:AbrahamsonGravIntegrationFit}), along with (\ref{eq:alphaChi_defBH}) for \citet{bloom_structure_2002} and (\ref{eq:alphaChi_defNC}) for \citet{ngo-cong_isotropic_2018}.
 For small $St$, a consistent model for bubble--particle collisions in turbulence with gravity is missing to date.
 We extend the theory by \citet{dodin_collision_2002} to the bubble--particle case (see Appendix \ref{sec::extDodinElperin_bpG} for details) and include a drag correction $f_i$ ($f_i = 1$ for Stokes drag) to obtain